Material deprivation statistics - early results

 - households with two adults and three or more children (see Table 2).

-In Bulgaria, Croatia, Latvia, Lithuania, Poland, Portugal, and Romania, households with two adults and one dependent child were least affected by severe material deprivation.
-In Belgium, the Czech Republic, Estonia, Greece, Spain, France, Italy, Hungary, the Netherlands, Austria, Finland and the United Kingdom, the least affected were households with two adults, at least one of whom was aged 65 or more.
-In Slovenia the least affected households had two adults with three or more dependent children in 2015.
+In Bulgaria, Estonia, Croatia, Italy, Latvia, Lithuania, Malta, Portugal and Romania, households with two adults and one dependent child were least affected by severe material deprivation.
+In Belgium, the Czech Republic, Germany, Denmark, Greece, Spain, France, Cyprus, Hungary, the Netherlands, Finland, the United Kingdom and Norway, the least affected were households with two adults, at least one of whom was aged 65 or more.
+In Slovenia the least affected households had two adults with three or more dependent children in 2017.

 Severe material deprivation by age

 In general, over the years the severe material deprivation is worst among under 18 year olds, while elderly persons (aged 65 and over) are less affected than the working age adults (aged 18 to 64).
 Since 2014, the rates by age decreased in most of the Member States for which early data is available (see Table 3).
 The only significant increases between 2014 and 2017 were in Norway with +1.5 pp for the youngest age group and 1.2 pp for working age adults (aged 18 to 64).

 For the under-18-year-olds the severe material deprivation rate between 2016 and 2017 rose in Lithuania (+1.5 pp) and Denmark and Norway (both +0.1 pp), but fell considerably in Romania (-9.4 pp), Cyprus (-3.7 pp), Italy (-3.5 pp), Bulgaria (-3.0 pp), Greece (-2.9 pp), Croatia (-2.8 pp), Portugal (-2.2 pp), Hungary (-1.9 pp), the Czech Republic (-1.8 pp), Latvia (-1.6 pp) and Slovenia (-1.5 pp).